-Line Managers must ensure that all employees in their department are aware of the policy and understand their role in its implementation.
+The Town Clerk must ensure that all employees are aware of the policy and understand their role in its implementation.

 Every employee is required to assist The Council to meet its commitment to provide equal opportunities in employment and avoid unlawful discrimination.